Follow Italianism

 The trial comes at a crucial time.
 The Italian Parliament approved – on Tuesday (20) – new legislation that limits the right to citizenship by blood, including retroactively.

-“This is a very important event for the right to Italian citizenship by descent from many descendants.
-On that day the Court will determine whether the transmission of Italian citizenship by blood without limits or conditions is constitutional or not.
+“This is a very important event for the right to Italian citizenship by descent for many descendants.
+On that day, the Court will establish whether the transmission of Italian citizenship by blood without limits or conditions is constitutional or not.
 The judgment could also have a clear impact on the constitutionality of the law that Parliament has just approved.
-In fact, this new law considered the previous law unreasonable and dangerous and restricted, including retroactively, the transmission of citizenship by blood, placing important limits”, said Cattaneo in a note to Italianism.
+In fact, this new law considered the previous law unreasonable and dangerous and restricted, even retroactively, the transmission of citizenship by blood, placing important limits,” Cattaneo said in a statement to [publication name].
+Italianism.

 Broad impact